 Want to build HR tech software?

-Artificial intelligence and all its subsets can be used wherever tasks call for intelligent, analysis-based behavior.
+Artificial intelligence and all its subsets can be used wherever tasks call for intelligent, analysis-based behaviour.
 Currently, however, AI seems to prevail in three industries: telecom, high tech, and financial services.

 According to a 2018 McKinsey study on AI adoption, 47% of businesses “have embedded at least one AI capability in their business processes.”
 Conversely, in 2017, only 20% of respondents used a form of AI in their organization.